 The DD Form 1391 Processor System is the web-accessible system that assists users in preparing, submitting, reviewing, correcting, printing and archiving DD Forms 1391 and their related data, in accordance with Army Regulation 420-1, "Army Facilities Management."

 Associated with the DD Form 1391 Module are the DD Form 1390, ENG Form 3086 and Congressional Addendum (CA) Modules.
 The DD Form 1390 is a summary of projects by installation, fiscal year and program.
 The ENG Form 3086 is the cost engineer’s tool used to correctly estimate project costs for the DD Form 1391.
 The CA Form 1391, which is a modified clone of a corresponding DD Form 1391, is presented to congressional staffers for consideration as a CA project.

 The U.S. Army Engineering and Support Center, Huntsville, as the assigned responsible agency for the DD Form 1391 Processor System since 1980, is responsible for fielding, operation, maintenance, user assistance, and training to customers worldwide.
 The DD Form 1391 Processor and related systems cover a broad spectrum of unique needs and requirements associated with policies and procedures governing DD1391 Forms and related documentation.

-The Huntsville Center, in cooperation with the Assistant Chief of Staff for Installation Management, or ACSIM, has made the DD Form 1391 Processor System available via the Internet at https://pax.csd.disa.mil.
-To access the system, the user needs internet access, a standard configuration personal computer, and a Common Access Card.
+The Huntsville Center, in cooperation with the the Deputy Chief of Staff, G-9 (formerly known as ACSIM), has made the DD Form 1391 Processor System available via the Internet at https://pax.csd.disa.mil.
+To access the system, the user needs internet access, a standard configuration personal computer, and a DoD Common Access Card.

 Contact the PAX Support Team at 256-895-1838, or email Paxsptemail@example.com for more information.